leconkisador/TwitterFollowBot/README.md

 - **Selecting a Parameter:**
   - Click on the parameter you want to change and click the button, we advice you to not follow too many people in a too short timelapse.
   - Do not enter a negative value or a less than one parrameter for minute.

+## ERROR :

+**size of window**
+   If nothing happend when you clic the button refresh your window and set it on full screen mod